dora-rs/dora-lerobot/alexk_lcr/CONFIGURING.md

 The first thing to do is to configure the Servo BUS:

 - Setting all the servos to the same baud rate (1M).
-- Setting the ID of the servos from the base (1) to the gripper (6) for the puppet and master arms.
+- Setting the ID of the servos from the base (1) to the gripper (6) for the Follower and Leader arms.

 Those steps can be done using the official wizard provided by the manufacturer [ROBOTIS](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/).